Pinoy Big Brother: Kumunity Season 10: Powers

-On Day 16, as a reward for receiving the most diamonds in the ambagan task held prior to the season, Alexa, Brenda and Eian were given powers.
-These powers can be used once at any point during their stay in the house until the seventh nomination night wherein the powers were nullified if left unused.
+On Day 16, as a reward for receiving the most diamonds in the preseason ambagan task, Alexa, Brenda and Eian received powers which could be used once until the seventh nomination night.
 The powers were given at random via covered stars; the recipient removed the covering to receive the power.
-For Alexa, she was given the Power to Automatically Nominate, which gave her the power to automatically nominate a housemate of their choice for eviction; this power can be used during the nominations.
-However, after being left unused in the seventh nominations, the power was nullified as there were no more rounds of nominations left to use it.
-For Brenda, he was given the Power to Save, which gave him the power to automatically save any nominee (including himself) from eviction; this power can be used after the list of nominees have been revealed.
-Brenda used his power on himself after being nominated in the sixth round of nominations, saving him from the eviction that week.
-For Eian, he was given the Power to Contact Someone From the Outside World.
-This power granted him the power to contact a loved one via a Kumu Livestream.
-Eian used the said power on Day 53 after he held a livestream.
+Alexa received the Power to Automatically Nominate, enabling her to nominate a housemate of her choice for eviction.
+Brenda received the Power to Save, enabling her to save any nominee (including herself) from eviction.
+Eian received the Power to Contact Someone From the Outside World, enabling him to contact a loved one via a Kumu livestream, which he used on Day 53.

-In addition, for winning the Follower Sprint task held prior to the season, Madam Inutz was also awarded a Nomination Immunity Pass on Day 23.
-This pass granted her the power to give herself immunity for a nomination round of her choice; this power can be used before she decides to name her two nominees.
-Madam Inutz used her power for the seventh round of nominations, guaranteeing her another week in the house by awarding herself immunity.
+Madam Inutz received a Nomination Immunity Pass on Day 23 for winning the preseason Follower Spring task, enabling her to grant herself immunity for a nomination round of her choice.
+She used her power for the seventh round of nominations, guaranteeing her another week in the house by granting herself immunity.